hurry up!

 personal research – photography – video – exhibition

-a one day exhibition in Macelleria Targhetta, September 2017
+a one day exhibition in Targhetta Butcher’s shop, Castelfranco Veneto, September 2017

-a one month exhibition in Cattedrale Em Macello Padova, September 2018
+a one month exhibition in Cattedrale Ex Macello Padova, September 2018